Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Recent Performances

-- In last week's game against the Rams, Brown was targeted eight times and racked up three catches for 28 yards.
+- In last week's game against the Rams, Brown was targeted eight times and recorded three catches for 28 yards.

-- Over his last three games, Brown has caught 18 passes for 115 yards.
+- Brown put up 115 yards (on 18 catches) over his last three games.
 He was targeted 31 times, and averaged 38.3 yards per game.

 Brown's Baltimore Teammates